It's a victory of party workers, teachings of Bhindranwale, says Simranjit Singh Mann after winning Sangrur by-polls | Politics

 - India

-It is a victory of party workers and the teachings of Jarnail Singh Bhindranwale, said Simranjit Singh Mann after winning Sangrur Lok Sabha by-poll on Sunday.
-He also said that he will raise in Parliament the issues of "Indian Army committing atrocities in Kashmir," "killing of tribal people in Bihar and Chhattisgarh calling them Naxalites."
+It is a victory of party workers and the teachings of Jarnail Singh Bhindranwale, said Simranjit Singh Mann after winning the Sangrur Lok Sabha by-poll on Sunday.
+He also said that he will raise the issues of the "Indian Army committing atrocities in Kashmir," "killing of tribal people in Bihar and Chhattisgarh calling them Naxalites."

-Mann was a candidate from Shiromani Akali Dal (Amritsar) and won the by-poll defeating Aam Aadmi Party's candidate in Sangrur, the home turf of Chief Minister Bhagwant Singh Mann.
-Speaking to the media after his victory, he said, "It is a historic victory with which all the parties including BJP, Akali Dal, Congress, AAP will be perplexed because we have won after a long time.
-We will oppose the political parties in Parliament.
-Now there will be protests against us because we were mocked that we will not be able to win."
+Notably, Bhindranwale was the head of the Sikh religious sect Damdami Taksal.
+He was in the Indian Army and was stripped of his rank and court-martialled on corruption charges.
+He joined the Khalistani movement in 1984 and was killed in the Operation Blue Star launched by the Army at the Golden Temple Complex.
+Mann, who was a candidate from Shiromani Akali Dal (Amritsar) won the by-poll defeating Aam Aadmi Party's candidate in Sangrur, the home turf of Chief Minister Bhagwant Singh Mann.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)